CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

 #### Task 1: Create the code component

 1. Start Visual Studio Code.
 2. Select the Power Platform tab and make sure your Dev Auth profile is selected.
+NOTE: the Power Platform tab is only available if you installed the Power Platform extension as explained in lab 1.

 3. Click **Terminal** and select **New Terminal.**